 3. Locate your assignments and view your grades

-4. Click on the assignment that you wish to analyze
+4. Click on the assignment that you wish to view

-5. Select View Questions to see questions you got correct and incorrect
+5. Select View Questions to see the questions you got correct and incorrect

-Once you view your assignment data, you can choose to review the questions within assignments that you have struggled with.
 As you are reviewing the questions, read through the explanations to see whether you selected an answer that was a distractor.
-If you have questions as you are reviewing the assignment, let your teacher know that you need additional support.
+If you have questions while reviewing the assignment, let your teacher know that you need additional support.

 Assessment-Level Data

-The assessment-level data allows you to view your overall performance and grade on specific assessments in your class, as well as the questions you got correct and incorrect within the assessment.
+The assessment-level data allows you to view your overall performance and grade on specific assessments in your class and the questions you got correct and incorrect within the assessment.

 In order to view this assessment-level data, follow these steps: